'We're out of options': Rental crisis hits families as rents up, supply down

 Taurima said she had been told their application looked great but they were one of 220 applicants.

-"I feel like we're being spat out ... we don't have a choice.
-We're not being kicked out [of Tauranga], but we're out of options," she said days before securing a home.
+"I feel like we're being spat out ... we're out of options," she said days before securing a home.

-In her hunt, Taurima went to campsites to ask if she could stay in a tent or cabin with her children while she worked and house-hunted but none of the campsites were offering long-term stays.
+In her hunt, Taurima went to campsites to ask if she could stay in a tent or cabin with her children while she worked and house-hunted.

-She said many properties they viewed were "not up to scratch" while the rent was $500 a week.
+Rotorua Salvation Army corps officer and community ministries director Captain Hana Seddon said "landlords don't necessarily want bigger families or more than one or two children".

-Tauranga Salvation Army corps officer Kylie Overbye said physical appearance and the number of children and their ages were barriers for some people to get housing.
+She said many applied for dozens of houses and never found out the reasons they were denied.

 The other side of the crisis